-Nepal and the People’s Republic of Bangladesh enjoy excellent bilateral relations ever since the establishment of diplomatic relations on 08 April, 1972.
-The relations between the two countries are based on cordiality, goodwill, mutual understanding and cooperation.
+Nepal and the People’s Republic of Bangladesh established diplomatic relations on 08 April 1972.
+The relations between the two countries are based on goodwill, mutual understanding and cooperation.
 Nepal was the 7th country to extend recognition to Bangladesh by establishing diplomatic relations as early as 1972.

 A Memorandum of Understanding on the establishment of a Foreign Office Consultations mechanism at the Foreign Secretary level was signed in July 2012 in Dhaka.
-The mechanism reviews the entire gamut of bilateral relations between the two countries regularly and comprehensively.
+The mechanism reviews the entire gamut of bilateral relations between the two countries.
 The second round of consultations was held in Dhaka in October 2017.

-Nepal-Bangladesh commercial and economic relations are increasingly growing.
 There is tremendous potential for expanding and diversifying trade between the two countries.
-Nepal’s exports to Bangladesh constitute mainly yellow lentils, oil cakes, cardamom (large), wheat, vegetable seeds, handicrafts and pashminas.
-Imports from Bangladesh include industrial raw materials, chemicals, fabrics and textile, jute products, electric and electronic items.
+Nepal’s exports to Bangladesh constitute mainly vegetables, lentils, oil seeds, fruits, miscellaneous grains, and medicinal plants.
+Imports from Bangladesh include fruit juices, paper and paperboard, jute and other textiles, raw materials, etc.

 Following the opening of Kakarbhitta-Phulbari-Banglabandha transit route in 1997, Bangladesh has permitted Nepal to use the port facilities in Mongla.
-Bangladesh has also provided additional rail transit corridor to Nepal via Rohonpur-Sighbad.
+Bangladesh has also provided additional rail transit corridor to Nepal via Rohanpur (Bangladesh)- Singhabad (India).

-As per the air services agreement between the two countries, state owned airlines of Bangladesh- Biman Bangladesh as well as some private airlines has been operating flights in Dhaka-Kathmandu-Dhaka sector on a daily basis.
-This has contributed to Nepal’s tourism industry and also, enhanced people-to-people contacts between the two countries.
+As per the air services agreement between the two countries, state owned airlines of Bangladesh- Biman Bangladesh as well as some private airlines have been operating flights in Dhaka-Kathmandu-Dhaka sector on a daily basis.
+This has contributed to promote tourism industry and enhance people-to-people contacts between the two countries.
 Tourists arrival from Bangladesh to Nepal in the last five years are given below:

 The Government of Bangladesh offers seats to Nepali students in the fields of medicine and engineering every year.
 In addition, hundreds of Nepali students have been pursuing higher studies on self-finance basis largely in medical, dental science and engineering fields in various institutions of Bangladesh.